Last updated on 13th June 2023 at 21:22 by Alex Nicholas

 At the very heart of any search engine algorithm is one outright necessity, the search query must return accurate results that reflect exactly what the searcher is looking for, if it doesn't then it's failed in it's objective.

-The positive for any Webmaster or SEO is that we can make the algorithm’s job much easier by making the topics of our Web pages crystal clear by adding important keywords and phrases in all of the places they need to be, and just as importantly by leaving out keywords and phrases that might dilute or confuse the algorithms and should be on another page.
+The positive for any Webmaster or SEO is that we can make the algorithm's job much easier by focusing on semantic SEO making the topics of our Web pages crystal clear by adding important keywords and phrases in all of the places they need to be, and just as importantly by leaving out keywords and phrases that might dilute or confuse the algorithms and should be on another page.

-I would go so far as to say that 80% of getting a Website to rank highly is how each Web page implements the following 4 things:
+I would go so far as to say that 80% of getting a website to rank highly is how each Web page implements the following 4 things: